6 Tips for Perfecting Your Resume for Graduate School Application

 3. Write in detail about your previous education

-List all the schools you have attended in reverse chronological order, starting with the most recent.
-Be sure to include the full name of the institution, city and state, exact title of the degree and major you earned, and your graduation date.
+Include all the schools you have attended in reverse chronological order, starting with the most recent.
+Be sure to list the full name of the institution, city and state, exact title of the major and the degree you earned, and your graduation date.
 Any impressive test scores, Dean’s list awards or other relevant achievements can also be listed in this section.

 4. Highlight work and life experience

 Graduate school applicants come from all walks of life.
 You might have a wealth of professional experience or practically none.
-Either way, your goal is to show how the responsibilities and tasks you’ve taken on in the past make you a good fit for the program.
+Either way, your grad school resume should illustrate how the responsibilities and tasks you’ve taken on in the past make you a good fit for the program.

 In addition to employment, you can include things like: